Momentum Squeeze Indicator: How to Spot and Trade Explosive Breakouts

 -

 Treating it as a standalone system.
-No single indicator wins the game on its own.
-Always confirm squeeze signals with volume, trend context, and price action.
-Combine tools, not rely on one.
+No single indicator wins on its own.
+Confirm squeeze signals with volume, trend context, and price action.
+I haven't tested this on commodity futures like gold or crude oil, so I can't vouch for how well it works there.

 Best Markets and Timeframes for the Momentum Squeeze